2025 Paper

 No Screens Allowed In Rheta: Using A Fictional World To Teach Physical Interaction Design

-Ahmet Börütecene, Niklas Rönnberg
+Ahmet Börütecene , Niklas Rönnberg

-No screens allowed screenshot
+No screens allowed

 Abstract